-Newspapers as far away as Los Angeles regularly updated readers as the technologies of the day struggled to put out the well, “which defied the ingenuity of man to subdue its roaring flames.”
+Newspapers as far away as Los Angeles regularly updated readers as the technologies of the day struggled to put out the Caney well fire, “which defied the ingenuity of man to subdue its roaring flames.”

-In the early 1900s large amounts of natural gas had been discovered between Caney and Bartlesville in Indian Territory.
+By the early 1900s, abundant natural gas supplies were attracting manufacturing industries to the Midwest.
+Major gas fields had been discovered between Caney and Bartlesville in Indian Territory (the state of Oklahoma in 1907).
 About 20 miles apart, the towns were connected by the Caney River.

 Caney had been founded in 1869 as a trading post.
 Osage Indians frequently camped along the Little Caney River before being moved to present day Osage County, Oklahoma.

-“Glass manufacturing arrived in southeastern Kansas to take advantage of the large gas supplies,” Spencer notes in a 2007 article for the Petroleum History Institute journal Oil-Industry History.
+“Glass manufacturing arrived in southeastern Kansas to take advantage of the large gas supplies,” Spencer noted in a 2007 article for the Petroleum History Institute (PHI) journal Oil-Industry History.
 Between 1902 and 1906, three glass factories opened near Caney.

 However, the risks of highly pressurized gas formations became evident on February 23, 1906, when lightning struck the New York Oil and Gas Company’s derrick four miles outside Caney.